lightvision-inc/yolo_utils/README.md

 ## Annotator

 [voc_annotator.py](./voc_annotator.py) script provides a GUI for annotating bounding boxes.
 You can draw a rectangle by clicking a left mouse button and dragging.
 Also, you can pop out the most recent rectangle by clicking a right mouse button.
+To remove a specific rectangle, you can left click the rectangle with <kbd>ctrl</kbd> button pressed.
 If you want to relocate a center of the rectangle during the dragging, you can press <kbd>space</kbd>.
-After you finish drawing the rectangle, a dialog to get the name of the object you just annotate will pop up.
+After you finish drawing the rectangle, a dialog to get the name of the object will pop up.

 This annotator follows the XML structure for VOC 2007/2012 datasets.
 In the datasets, there are three more fields for annotation: pose, truncated, difficult.
 Currently, our implementation does not support any interfaces to fill those three fields.